UTNuclearRobotics/utexas_sterling/README.md

 # STERLING

 ## Prerequisites
 Ensure you have ROS 2 installed and properly set up.
 Create a ROS workspace and clone this repository in its `src` folder.
-Install dependencies with `rosdep` and build the worksapce with `colcon build`.
+Install dependencies with `rosdep` and build the workspace with `colcon build`.
+Source this workspace with `install/setup.bash` before running any commands.

+# Workflow

 ## Recording Rosbag
-To launch the `record_rosbag` with parameters, use the following command:
+Record sensor data from a robot into a rosbag.
+Update the topic names in the configuration file.
+To start recording with the specified parameters, use the following command:

 ```sh
 ros2 launch visual_representation_learning record_rosbag.launch.py